Capelle Schollevaar railway station

 The Capelle Schollevaar railway station, also known as Capelle Schollevaer, is a railway station in Capelle aan den IJssel, Netherlands, located on the Utrecht–Rotterdam railway between Rotterdam and Gouda.
-The railway station was opened in 1981 and has two platforms; it is located near to the "De Scholver" shopping mall.
+The railway station was opened in 1981 and has two platforms; it is located near to the "Picasso Passage" shopping mall.

 Train services

 The following services call at Capelle Schollevaar: